OldeGold/GitDemo/README.md

-# GitDemo
+# Git Demo Repos

-This is a demo repository for the Git course
+This is a demo app for the Git course.

+## Roadmap

+- Add new features
+- Fix the bugs